vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 Shared services cluster uses the custom ADC `tanzu-ako-for-shared` created earlier to apply the network settings similar to the management cluster.
 This is enforced by applying the NSXALB_LABEL `type:shared-services` while deploying the shared services cluster.

 After the management cluster is registered with Tanzu Mission Control, the deployment of the Tanzu Kubernetes clusters can be done in just a few clicks.
-The procedure for creating Tanzu Kubernetes clusters is as follows. <p>     **Note:** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
+The procedure for creating Tanzu Kubernetes clusters is as follows.

+> **Note** The scope of this document doesn't cover the use of a proxy for Tanzu Kubernetes Grid deployment.
 If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the Management Cluster in the **No proxy list**, as described in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster Running in vSphere with Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html).

 1. Navigate to the Clusters tab and click **Create Cluster** and select **Create Tanzu Kubernetes Grid cluster**.